 READ ALSO: Top 7 Things to do in and around Valladolid

-Here, you’ll find magnificent examples of conquest-era architecture in the churches and municipal buildings, and pastel-colored walls everywhere you turn in these quiet streets.
+Here, you’ll find magnificent examples of conquest-era architecture in the churches and municipal buildings, as well as pastel-colored walls lining the quiet streets.

 Just wander the town and enjoy the slower pace of life here, or explore the cenotes in Valladolid (Cenote Zaci is right in the middle of Valladolid).